akihikodaki/dts/test_plans/vf_kernel_test_plan.rst

 Steps:

-1. Check DPDK PF and kernel VF mtu, normal as 1500
+1. Check DPDK PF and kernel VF mtu, normal is 1500

 2. Use scapy to send one packet with length as 2000 with DPDK PF MAC as DST MAC, check that DPDK PF can't receive packet